 The LINE Login starter app for iOS lets you quickly see how LINE Login works on an iOS app.

 To build and run the starter app, you need:

 - Xcode 10 or later.

 # Trying the starter app with the predefined sample channel

 To try the starter app with our sample channel, follow the steps below.

 LineSDKSampleproject.
 The starter app launches in Simulator.

 # Trying the starter app with your own channel

 After creating a channel, link the starter app to it by making these changes in the project:

-- In the console, configure your channel as described in Linking your app to your channel.
+- In the LINE Developers Console, configure your channel as described in Linking your app to your channel.